thanhnguyen-aws/verify-rust-std/doc/src/challenges/0020-str-pattern-pt1.md

 The safety properties we are targeting are:
 1. There is no UB happens when calling the functions after the Searcher is created.
-2. The impls of unsafe traits `Searcher` and `ReverseSearcher` satisfies the SAFETY condition stated in the file:
+2. The impls of unsafe traits `Searcher` and `ReverseSearcher` satisfy the SAFETY condition stated in the file:
 ```
 /// The trait is marked unsafe because the indices returned by the
 /// [`next()`][Searcher::next] methods are required to lie on valid utf8